 As the fen dried out, and its habitats changed, D. plantarius became progressively more restricted in range.
 Although no systematic survey of the extent of the population was carried out, information on the decline can be derived from collation of casual records (e.g. Thornhill 1985) and comparison with the area of the fen that must formerly have supported suitable habitat.
 These records show that, by the mid 1990s, the population had been lost from around 30% of the area from which it had formerly been recorded (see '1970s' map).
 Comparison with the area over which it is likely to have occurred in the more distant past suggests an decline of over 80% (see 'Potential' map).
 By the beginning of the 1990s, the population had become confined to two small enclaves, separated by a distance of ca 0.4 km and a wide belt of intervening woodland.
 Both of these areas were dominated by C. mariscus, growing around the margins of deep turf ponds.
 The depth of these turf ponds, enabling them to hold water even in dry summers, must have been a major factor in the survival of the spiders on the fen during this period.

 As concern grew about the fate of the D. plantarius population in the conspicuously drying fen, additional, deep ponds were excavated.
 In the late 1960s and early 1970s these were hand-dug.
-During the late 1970s (Duffey 1977) and 1980s (Duffey 1991) many more were excavated mechanically to ensure a summer water supply for the spiders.
+During the late 1970s (Duffey 1977) and 1980s (Duffey 1991) many more were excavated mechanically to try to ensure a summer water supply for the spiders.
 Despite this, the droughts of the late 1980s left very little standing water on the Fen and D. plantarius became confined to two, small, isolated areas of deep turf ponds, on Middle Fen and Little Fen.
 In the notorious drought of 1976 Eric Duffey failed to find any spiders and feared that the population had been lost.
 He re-found them again in small numbers in the following year and increased the political pressure for action to save them.

 When artesian abstraction ended in 1999, much more ambitious targets were set for the D. plantarius Recovery Programme.
 The very high potential fecundity of the spiders led to an expectation that the population might recover very rapidly.